-School or Division School of Business and Technology Program or Certificate Information Systems Technology Proposed by (faculty only) George Kodsey & Mary Myers Presenter (faculty only) George Kodsey ove must be present at the Curriculum Committee meeting or l or Division and must be submitted for a later date.
-Submission date 3/19/2020 Course prefix, number, and title COP3538 - Data Structures for IT All Curriculum proposals require approval of the Curriculum Committee and the Provost.
-Final approval or denial of a proposal is reflected on the o completed and signed proposal.
-Approve ☐ Do Not Approve / 1 May C. Myces 4/8/2020 Curriculum Committee Chair Signature Date □ Approve ☐ Do Not Approve 41 Provost Signature Date All Curriculum proposals require review by the Office of Accountability & Effectiveness. ☐ Reviewed Office of Accountability & Effectiveness Sig nature Date
+School or Division School of Business and Technology Program or Certificate Information Systems Technology Proposed by (faculty only) George Kodsey & Mary Myers Presenter (faculty only) George Kodsey Note that the presenter (faculty) listed above must be present at the Curriculum Committee meet the proposal will be returned to the School or Division and must be submitted for a later date.
+Submission date 3/19/2020 Course prefix, number, and title COP3538 - Data S Structures for IT All Curriculum proposals require approval or denial of a proposal is reflected on the older Approve Committee and the Provost.
+Final approval led proposal.
+Do Not Approve Curriculum Committee Chair Signature Date ☐ Approve Do Not Approve Provost Signature Date All Curriculum proposals require review by the Office of Acco ountability & Effectiveness. ☐ Reviewed y Office of Accountability & Effectiveness Sig anature Date